 Using a square ruler and your rotary cutter, trim each block to 8″ square.
 Line up the 45-degree line of your ruler with your half square triangle before you cut.

 Here are the eight 8″ half-square triangle blocks from just two fat quarters.
-Repeat with the other fat quarters, and you should have 24 total blocks.
+Repeat with the other fat quarters; you should have 24 blocks.

 Next, join together the rows with right sides facing, and pin at each seam.
 Stitch together the rows and press the seams open.

-To make the border, cut your border fabric 5″ x the width of fabric, for 4 strips total.
-Starting in one corner, attach a border strip to the top, then trim the excess.
+To make the border, cut your border fabric 5″ x the width of the fabric, for 4 strips total.
+Attach a border strip to the top starting in one corner, then trim the excess.
 Repeat with the bottom.
 Stitch the ends of these strips to the other to border strips you’ve cut for the sides, to lengthen them.
-Press the seams open, then stitch the left and right border strips to the quilt and trim.
+Press the seams open, and stitch the left and right border strips to the quilt, and trim.